HovKlan-DH/C64MEGA65/README.md

     - `bit2core` needed for converting a BIT file to a COR file
     - `m65` is optional and for a direct transfer of a BIT file to the MEGA65

-**Replace `c64mega65` configuration file on SD card**

-If you use this core, then you must replace your `c64mega65` file in the `\c64` folder of your SD card.
-You should replace it with the file in `M2M\tools\c64mega65`.

 STEPS I HAVE DONE TO REBUILD A NEW TWEAKED CORE
 ===============================================

 **Step 1**

-Fork C64MEGA65 project from https://github.com/MJoergen/C64MEGA65/ to your own GitHub repository.
+Fork the C64MEGA65 project from https://github.com/MJoergen/C64MEGA65/ to your own GitHub repository.
   - Make sure to uncheck the `Copy the master branch only`, as we need the `M2M-V0.9` tag also from the source repository.